pyvista/pyvista-tutorial/tutorial/00_intro/README.rst

     <https://docs.pyvista.org/getting-started/index.html>`_ chapter of the
     PyVista documentation.

-PyVista is one of many visulization libraries built on top `VTK - The Visualization Toolkit <https://vtk.org/>`_.
-It's primary intent was to be an abstraction layer over VTK to provide conviencece and functionality to VTK exposed "Pythonically".
+PyVista is one of many visualization libraries built on top `VTK - The Visualization Toolkit <https://vtk.org/>`_.
+It's primary intent was to be an abstraction layer over VTK to provide convenience and functionality to VTK exposed "Pythonically".